EXPERIENCE, CULTURE & COMMUNITY

 A more mindful way of being is driving a step change in how we live, work and travel.
 Conscious consumers are considered in how they approach every element of their lives.
 It’s now time to design happier, healthier spaces and build brands in tune with people, their lifestyle and our environment.

 From the aesthetic to the practical, a happy, healthy space is one that is measurably and demonstrably sustainable.
 It’s not just reusing towels or removing plastic straws, that’s just the start.
 It’s offering clear options to help people make eco-conscious and health-inspired choices aligned to their values and those of the community as well as reflective of and in tune with the local natural environment.
-Potato Head, Bali, is an excellent example of a business offering clear options to help educate people about being eco-conscious and living more sustainably within a local tourism community.
+Potato Head, Bali, is one of our favourite examples of a business offering clear options to help educate people about being eco-conscious and living more sustainably within a local tourism community.
 Not only is the furniture and amenities featured made locally out of recycled plastic bottles, the hotel itself was part constructed by a local village by hand, making 1.5 million mud bricks for construction.
 The hotel also partner with local farmers to organically grow and source ingredients from around the region too.

 During the pandemic they launched the ‘Sweet Potato Project’, a farming initiative which saw them help to feed their staff and other local communities during this critical time.
 The project has evolved and has been extended to guests of the hotel as they reopen to the world, a kids club ‘Sweet Potato Kids’, offers educational and engaging workshops to educate children about the importance of sustainability and its impact on the planet.
 Classes include planting coconuts, building and flying bamboo kites, and making paints using sustainable pigments from leaves, petals and soil.
 Putting sustainability at the heart of everything they do, it’s part of the fabric and truly engaging the staff, local community and guests.

-In terms of the actuality of a space, there are so many innovative materials and products that support an eco-friendly approach to travel and hospitality, some such as Concrete Nation becoming cult brands of their own.
+In terms of the actuality of a space, there are so many innovative materials and products that support an eco-friendly approach to travel and hospitality, some such as Nood Co becoming cult brands of their own.
 It involves embracing smart, high quality, raw and robust materials that limit the carbon footprint across the lifecycle of a space.
 It is decreasing energy consumption and saving water.
 It’s about creating spaces that cater to conscious consumers and designing happy healthy spaces that speak to people and the environment.